AtomicThreadder/AtomicThreadder/README.md

 ## 1. The Context Engine: Mining & Memory Banking

 Conversations with LLMs naturally degrade into noise as threads lengthen.
-AntiCurser solves "context fatigue" by treating historical development threads as a mineable database rather than a static text log.
+Atomic Threadder solves "context fatigue" by treating historical development threads as a mineable database rather than a static text log.

 * **Continuous Archiving:** Every sprint and architectural discussion is persistently archived, creating an immutable history of project decisions.
 * **Curated "Nuggets":** Instead of forcing an engineer to scroll through a 40-turn thread to find a specific solution, the system allows for frictionless, inline extraction of high-value context blocks.
 These isolated "Nuggets" are titled and stored in a curated database.

-## 2. Context Window Optimization: TSMC Cleanroom Prompts & "Token Sipping"
+## 2. Context Window Optimization: Cleanroom Prompt Engineering & "Token Sipping"

 Throwing an entire codebase or raw chat history into an LLM context window is inefficient and degrades the model's reasoning capabilities.
 AntiCurser treats the AI's context window like a TSMC semiconductor cleanroom—a zero-contamination environment where only hyper-curated, ultra-pure data is allowed inside.